hen-wg/udacity_starbucks_rewards/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```

+All libraries used can be found in the requirements.txt file.

 ## Testing
 Testing and code modularization was beyond the scope of this tutorial but may be included for future work.